Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

 Moreover, the choice between utilizing the best student data or a public unlabeled dataset as the transfer set did not show significant differences in performance, suggesting flexibility in transfer set selection based on availability.

-However, the comparison between using the best student's data and the worst student's data as the transfer set shows a marked difference.
-Opting for the best student's data typically leads to significantly better results.
+However, comparing using the best and worst student data as the transfer set shows a marked difference.
+Opting for the best student data typically leads to significantly better results.
 This can be attributed to the broader and possibly richer data representation in the best student's dataset, in contrast to the more limited scope of the worst student's data.
 This finding highlights the importance of transfer set size and quality, corroborating the initial observations we made in \cref{sec:eval-kd} regarding the impact of transfer set on KD performance.

-In light of these observations, we will proceed with further experiments using the student data as the transfer set and employing the adaptive weighting mechanism for knowledge distillation.
+Given these observations, we proceed with further experiments using the student data as the transfer set and employ the adaptive weighting mechanism for knowledge distillation.

-\subsection{Accelerated FL with KD pre-consolidation}
+\subsubsection{\textbf{Accelerated FL with KD pre-consolidation}}

-This subsection explores the application of KD to enhance FL.
-We assess the effectiveness of using KD for model pre-consolidation before initiating FL, particularly in cross-silo settings, a domain directly relevant to our research.
+We introduce a novel method of using KD for model pre-consolidation to enhance centralized collaborative training, particularly in cross-silo FL settings.
+Our approach deviates from traditional FL practices that typically begin with randomly initialized models.
+Instead, it involves a preliminary phase where multiple models from different silos are first consolidated using KD, as depicted in \cref{fig:pre_consolidation}.
+This pre-consolidation process entails distilling knowledge from various pre-trained models into a single, unified model.
+This pre-consolidated model serves as the starting point for federated learning (\cref{fig:FL_process}), aiming to reduce the heterogeneity typically encountered at the onset of traditional FL.

-We compare traditional FL using FedAvg with the proposed approach where models first undergo KD pre-consolidation.
-This method utilizes the pre-consolidated model as the initial model for FL, diverging from the standard practice of starting with randomly initialized models.
-Our analysis spans various data distribution scenarios to gauge the impact of KD pre-consolidation on reducing the number of communication rounds necessary to achieve target accuracy in FL.
+We compare traditional FL using FedAvg against our proposed approach, which utilizes the pre-consolidated model as the initial model for FL.
+Our analysis spans various data distribution scenarios to gauge the impact of KD pre-consolidation on reducing the number of communication rounds necessary to achieve target accuracy in FL. \cref{fig:FedAvg_VS_combined_then_FedAvg} presents the results of this comparative analysis.